How to grow and care for dog rose

 Prune | yes | yes | yes | yes | yes | yes |

-The dog rose, Rosa canina, is a vigorous shrub that’s often grown as a hedge, with pretty pink flowers in summer.
+The dog rose (Rosa canina), is a vigorous shrub that’s often grown as a hedge, with pretty pink flowers in summer.
 Although it tends to reach around a height of 2m as a hedge, the dog rose is fast growing and, if given enough support, will climb up other shrubs or trees.
-It's apparently called the dog rose because its roots were believed to cure the bite of a rabid dog.
-A more apt name for this native plant is briar rose and its scrambling thorny stems make it an effective boundary plant.
+Apparently, it's called the dog rose because its roots were believed to cure the bite of a rabid dog.
+A more apt name for this native plant is briar rose, due to its scrambling thorny stems.

-Wild roses flower just once, rather than repeat flowering throughout summer and into autumn.
-Their summer flowers are followed by a prolific display of vibrant rose hips, which are eaten by birds such as blackbirds, redwings and fieldfares, as well as small mammals like bank voles and squirrels.
-Rose hips are a good source of vitamin C, with 20 times the amount of vitamin C than oranges (weight for weight), and can be made into syrups or jellies.
+Wild roses flower just once, rather than repeat flowering throughout summer and into autumn, as many cultivated rose varieties do.
+Their summer flowers are followed by a prolific display of vibrant rosehips, which are eaten by birds such as blackbirds, redwings and fieldfares, as well as small mammals like bank voles and squirrels.
+Rosehips are a good source of vitamin C, with 20 times the amount of vitamin C than oranges (weight for weight), and can be made into syrups or jellies.

 Rosa canina will flower in early summer and produce hips in autumn.
 It’s an excellent plant for wildlife.